Norskknight/currency/readme.txt

      http://poe.ninja/challenge/currency
-     this website is some idea of what it could look like but i want it to function like this web site http://currency.poe.trade/
+     this website is some idea of what it could look like but I want it to function like this web site http://currency.poe.trade/

 grid resources